neuro-inc/neuro-flow/reference/live-workflow-syntax.md

     http_port: 8080
 ```

+{% hint style="warning" %}
+Only HTTP trafic is allowed.
+The platform will encapsulate it into the TLS (to provide HTTPS) automaticaly.
+{% endhint %}

 **Expression contexts:** [`flow` context](live-contexts.md#flow-context), [`env` context](live-contexts.md#env-context), [`tags` context](live-contexts.md#tags-context), [`volumes` context](live-contexts.md#volumes-context), [`images` context](live-contexts.md#images-context), [`params` context](live-contexts.md#params-context), [`multi` context](live-contexts.md#multi-context) \(if [`jobs.<job-id>.multi`](live-workflow-syntax.md#jobs-less-than-job-id-greater-than-multi) is set\).

 ### `jobs.<job-id>.life_span`

-The time period after which a job will be automatically killed.
+**Optional**  The time period after which a job will be automatically killed.

 By default, jobs live 1 day.
 You may want to change this period by customizing the attribute.